luker983/google-ctf-2019/beginner_quest/fsbpaarp/README.md

 65: 🚛 🥈 9️⃣ 9️⃣ ✋
 106: 🚛 🥈 7️⃣ 6️⃣ 5️⃣ ✋
 ```
 This value probably tells the program which palindromic prime to use!
+The first stack started at palindromic prime 1, the second starts with 99, so the third probably starts with the 765th.
 Now we can construct a list of all the stack values and a list of their corresponding palindromic primes, XOR them, and hopefully get a URL:

 ```
 http://emoji-t0anaxnr3nacpt4na.web.ctfcompetition.com/humans_and_cauliflowers_network/